 He has also studied with Vladimir Valjarevic, and has worked privately and in Master Class settings with artists such as Eteri Andjaparidze, Yefim Bronfman, Vladimir Feltsman, Richard Goode, Jerome Rose, and Victor Rosenbaum.

 Reed Tetzloff is an Artist-in-Residence with The Drozdoff Society, in whose Impromptu!
 Classical Music Recital Series he is a frequent performer.
 He is represented by Cherny Concert & Artist Management Ltd.

 About the Concert

-To reserve your seats in advance, please make a contribution.
-The suggested contribution for this concert is $20.00 per person but any amount is welcome.
-You may contribute online or by mail.
+Because seating is limited at the venue, reservations are recommended.
+To reserve your seat(s), please make an advance contribution.
+The suggested contribution for this concert is $20.00 per person, but any amount is welcome.

 To contribute by mail, send a check payable to “Core Memory Concerts” to this address: